Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 `srun --jobid=[JobID] --export=HOME,TERM,SHELL --pty /bin/bash --login`

 sample output:
-`CCRUsername@cpn-d01-06:~$ `
+You should now be on the compute node allocated to you, so the command prompt should look like: `CCRRusername@cpn-d01-06:~$`

 2. Navigate to your build directory & set a temp directory for cache

-You should now be on the compute node allocated to you.
-In this example we're using our project directory for our build directory.
+In this example we're using our project directory for our build directory, where we must make a cache subdirectory and export the `APPTAINER_CACHEDIR` environment variable with the following commands:
 ```
 cd /projects/academic/[YourGroupName]/[CCRUsername]
 mkdir cache